 In the last 15 years or so, fitness has become a hot topic in the fire service.
 Many departments use peer fitness trainers and the IAFF/IAFC Wellness-Fitness Initiative to encourage their personnel to exercise more.
 Some departments have policies that stress fitness and some even mandate on-duty time for working out.
-But Zamzow points out that firefighters have few resources to draw on to create workouts tailored to help them succeed in the job.
+But Zamzow points out that firefighters have few resources to draw on to create workout plans tailored to help them succeed in the job.
 “If we’re going to mandate workouts, we should at least have guidelines for what those workouts should include,” he says.

 - Sound periodization and science.
 Zamzow distinguishes between exercise—simply working out—and training—working out as part of a plan focused on improving performance.
 Every workout program should incorporate a plan and a progression, he says.

 - Core strength and balance.
 “About 50 percent of firefighters will have a back injury on-duty during their career,” Zamzow says.
 Many of those injuries are preventable through core strength training.
 We’re not talking sit-ups, but full-body movements that focus on stability, like plank pose and its variations.
 “Think about what you do on the fireground,” Zamzow says.
 “Lift, crawl, pull, hoist, slam, carry, drag, climb—all of it comes from the core.”

 - Cardio training.
 It’s a widely repeated statistic that about half of firefighter line-of-duty deaths involve cardiac events.
 Zamzow builds his workouts around interval training that mimics the “go/stay/go” nature of the fireground, moving gradually toward high-intensity interval training as members’ fitness levels improve.